 Shaders should declare the version of the language they are written to.
 The language version a shader is written to is specified by where number must be a version of the language, following the same convention as VERSION above.
-The directive "#version 440" is required in any shader that uses version 4.40 of the language.
+The directive "#version 450" is required in any shader that uses version 4.50 of the language.
 Any number representing a version of the language a compiler does not support will cause a compile-time error to be generated.
 Version 1.10 of the language does not require shaders to include this directive, and shaders that do not include a #version directive will be treated as targeting version 1.10.
-Shaders that specify #version 100 will be treated as targeting version 1.00 of the OpenGL ES Shading Language.
+Shaders that specify #version 100 will be treated as targeting version 3.00 of the OpenGL ES Shading Language.
 Shaders that specify #version 300 will be treated as targeting version 3.00 of the OpenGL ES Shading Language.
+Shaders that specify #version 310 will be treated as targeting version 3.10 of the OpenGL ES Shading Language.

 '''

-#version number profile opt
+#version number profileopt

 '''